HerXayah/road-to-yuzu-without-switch/README.md

  Put it in your folder of the game, then open yuzu.
 Do exactly as in there
  ![rererere](https://i.uwu.plus/hNmEGB8V.gif?key=gGAX37XVMM7o1q)
  For me it was already installed but it should then show under addons that you have it installed

-  # GetKeys

- To get keys easily just go to [this Subreddit](https://github.com/emuworld/aio/blob/master/prod.keys) and look for posts with prod.keys
- Then just paste their code into a [decoder](https://www.base64decode.org/) and copy the keys and paste them in a newly created file called prod.keys

   # Addons